Agoric/agoric-sdk/packages/benchmark/doc/benchmarkerator.md

 of information are provided: one for the setup phase and one for the benchmark rounds themselves (in aggregate).

-In addition, if you specify the `--dump` command line option, a JSON-formatted (i.e., machine readable) version of this same data will be output to the file `benchmark-NAME.json` in the current working directory (where _NAME_ is the name that you provided as the argument to `bench.run`).
+If you specify the `--dump FILEPATH` command line option, a JSON-formatted (i.e., machine readable) version of this same data will be output to the indicated file.

 Output results include execution times (according to Node's nanosecond clock), crank counts, and the various kernel resource usage data reported by `controller.getStats()`.

+In addition, if you specify the `--slog FILEPATH` command line option, a SwingSet slog file for the run will be output to the file indicated.